 Creating employee work schedules is an arduous task.

-It requires taking into consideration different parameters such as employee availability, skill sets, days off, vacations, local rules and regulations, and client preferences, which is why employee scheduling software is a must.
+It requires considering different parameters such as employee availability, skill sets, days off, vacations, local rules and regulations, and client preferences, which is why employee scheduling software is a must.

-It’s like doing a 5,000-piece puzzle where every single piece has to fall into place.
+It’s like doing a 5,000-piece puzzle where every piece has to fall into place.
 But it’s not only every team manager’s nightmare.
-Poor scheduling affects employees too and brings about stress, conflicts, and reduced productivity at work.
+Poor scheduling affects employees, too, and brings about stress, conflicts, and reduced productivity at work.
 This, in turn, translates into higher turnover rates, employee absenteeism, and increased costs.

-All the issues mentioned above occur if you’re still creating your employee schedules manually in a spreadsheet or on a piece of paper.
+All the issues mentioned above occur if you’re still manually creating your employee schedules in a spreadsheet or on paper.

 Using employee scheduling software will automate the process, prevent errors, eliminate scheduling conflicts, and help you stay on top of your shift planning while ensuring your employees are happy and productive.

-Still, picking the solution for your business can be overwhelming, given that there are so many of them on the market, so we decided to help.
+Still, picking the solution to fit your business scheduling needs can be overwhelming, given that so many are on the market, so we decided to help.

 What follows is a roundup of the best scheduling apps based on our tests and research.